FrogboyMV/Health/README.md

 * **Use Enemy HP Gauge** - Enable or disable Health HP Gauges in battle.
 * **Use Damage Popup** - Normally, HP damage pops up when damage is done.
 If you are using the visual gauges, you probably want to suppress the default behavior.
 But if you still want the normal HP damage numbers to popup, you can turn this on.
 * **Enemy Gauge Width** - Set the width of enemies visual Health gauges.
+* **Enemy Gauge List** - Global list of enemy gauges to display during battle.
+Any abbreviations left off this list won't show in battle and enemies will be immune to damage of this type.
+You can remove Health HP from every enemy by not listing it here.
 * **Battle Status Config** - If you’ve enabled Use Health Battle Status then the default actor battle status window will replaced with one more suitable.
 This is where you can configure how this looks.
 Every game is different and there’s no telling how many Health attributes you are using in your game and which ones are relevant in battle.
   * **Actor Face Height** - Height in pixels for the actor’s face image.
   * **Gauge Rows** - Number of rows for Health gauges.